 SSA Antitrust Policy and Meeting Guidelines

 The antitrust laws seek to preserve a free competitive economy in the United States and in commerce with foreign countries.
 As a general rule, competitors may not restrain competition among themselves through understandings or agreements as to the price, the production, or the distribution of their products, or other agreements which unreasonably restrict competition.
-They may not act in concert to restrict the competitive capabilities or opportunities of their competitors, their supplier, or their customers.
+They may not act in concert to restrict the competitive capabilities or opportunities of their competitors, their suppliers, or their customers.

-The antitrust laws, however, are often of unclear applicability, and unlawful agreements can be inferred from circumstantial evidence.
+Unlawful agreements can be inferred from circumstantial evidence.
 Furthermore, penalties for violating the antitrust laws are severe.
 The guidelines, set forth below, are designed to avoid even the appearance of questionable activity.
 At SSA meetings, the following will not be discussed:

 - Current or future prices.